ROI: Doubling your Total Comp

 It is right, the 6,150% ROI from investing in yourself is not guaranteed, but what you also gain is the support of a community.
 Knowing you are not alone, knowing we are doing this together, and minimizing the emotional ups and downs is invaluable.
 This support helps you thrive during your transitions, and that is priceless. ☺️

-My clients have landed offers from Meta, Google, Microsoft, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple and Tubi in Staff, principal, GPM, Director, and VP of Product roles with total comp up to $1.2M this year in 2025.
+Our clients have landed roles at Meta, Google, Microsoft, Uber, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple, and Tubi from Staff and Principal to GPM, Director, and VP, with compensation up to $1.4M this past year.

 background